 The end result of our repositioning is a more inferiorly positioned alar margin and improved alar retraction, along with a more refined, non-pinched nasal appearance thanks to the flattening of the lower lateral crura."

-CA - Seattle, WA View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti
+BJ - Anchorage, AK View More Patient Testimonials ›Schedule your In-Office or Virtual Consultation with Dr. Lamperti

 Thomas Lamperti, MD personally performs all in-office and virtual consultations where you will be able to learn about your customized cosmetic or reconstructive surgery options.